Our consultation process

 A separate consultation for the community building produced some great ideas.
 A community run café that could be open for most of the day emerged as the most popular and useful, along with a communal laundry and a Library of Things.

-The community building will also have a shared greenhouse and growing beds to allow both the residents and the wider community access to a protected growing space.
-It is hoped that the locally grown produce will be used by the café with surplus produce stored in a community fridge.
+The community building could also have a shared greenhouse and growing beds to allow both the residents and the wider community access to a protected growing space.
+It is hoped that the locally grown produce could be used by the potential café with surplus produce stored in a community fridge.

 The provision of workshop space to rent was suggested as no such facility currently exists in the village and many people work from home.
 Again, this idea has been included in the plans.